cloud-gov/cg-site/content/ops/plugins.md

 weight: 10
 ---

 CloudFoundry includes a framework for plugins.
 Since CloudFoundry is written for performance in Go, these plugins do not function exactly the same as plugins do in other dynamically-compiled frameworks like Capistrano or Fab.
-Still, they provide a basic framework for extending the base functionality of the CloudFoundry CLI
+Still, they provide a basic framework for extending the base functionality of the CloudFoundry CLI.

 ### Using Plugins